 Margot Austin joined House & Home in December 2011 as a senior design editor, bringing more than 15 years of styling, editing and writing experience to the team.
 She styles photo shoots of interiors, cottages and gardens for the pages of H&H. Margot and her husband, Kevin, who owns a home decor shop, are serial decorators who have transformed seven homes in their 12 years of marriage.

-Vancouver native Chloe Berge is Houseandhome.com’s assistant editor.
+Vancouver native Chloe Berge is Houseandhome.com’s associate editor.
 This self-professed magazine addict studied art history and journalism and has a love for all things art and design.
 Having worked in the fashion and interior design industry as a writer and buyer, Chloe brings her eye for style to the H&H team.
-She is in the process of decorating her first apartment — and developing an obsession with throw pillows.

 After completing a degree in fine arts and history at Wilfred Laurier University, Joel Bray went on to study interior design at Humber College.
 Then Joel landed his dream internship at House & Home, and climbed his way up to design editor.
 Along with styling the elaborate photo shoots for the pages of H&H, Joel appears regularly on H&H Online TV.
 He even worked for HGTV's Summer Home and has hosted a design segment on CBC's Steven & Chris.